Making Tax Digital (MTD)

 If you currently do a tax return or VAT returns, then the simple answer is yes.

-Even if you or your organisation or business do not fall within the criteria for digital record keeping and quarterly submissions in April 2019 or April 2020 then your interaction with HMRC will still become more digital.
+Even if you or your organisation or business do not fall within the criteria for digital record keeping and quarterly submissions in April 2019 or April 2020.
+Then your interaction with HMRC tax will still become more digital.

 Making Tax Digital deadlines

-HMRC is introducing Making Tax Digital gradually.
-Making Tax Digital for VAT started from 1 April 2019, affecting VAT-registered businesses with a taxable turnover above the VAT threshold of £85,000.
+HMRC is introducing Making Tax Digital VAT gradually.
+Sign up for Making Tax Digital MTD for VAT started from 1 April 2019, affecting VAT registered businesses with a taxable turnover above the VAT threshold of £85,000.

-And from April 2023, Self Assessment taxpayers will need to comply with Making Tax Digital for Income Tax.
+And from April 2023, Self Assessment taxpayers will need to comply with Making Tax Digital for Sole trader Tax.

 Here are the Making Tax Digital deadlines:

-- April 2019: VAT-registered businesses with a taxable turnover above the VAT threshold of £85,000 need to keep digital records and submit digital VAT returns using compatible software.
-Some ‘more complex’ businesses were given a six-month deferral (read more below)
+- April 2019: VAT registered businesses with a taxable turnover above the VAT threshold of £85,000 need to keep digital records.
+Submit digital VAT returns using compatible software.
+Some ‘more complex’ businesses were given a six-month deferral (read more below).

-- April 2022: MTD will be compulsory for businesses with a turnover below the £85,000 VAT threshold
+- April 2022: Making Tax Digital VAT software will compulsory for businesses with a turnover below the £85,000 VAT threshold.

-- April 2023: MTD will apply to taxpayers who file Income Tax Self Assessments for business or property income of more than £10,000 a year
+- April 2024: MTD will apply to taxpayers who file income tax Self Assessments for business or property income of more than £10,000 a year.
+A self-employed MTD pilot will begin in in April 2022.